 Check to Make Sure You’re Compatible

-A fair bit of research has lead me to believe that the only models pre-wired for this sensor are the SR5 Premium, the TRD Off-Road Premium, TRD Pro, and Limited.
-In other words, it is models with the upgraded infotainment system, and the Pro and Limited models already have the sensor installed from the factory so they won’t benefit from this mod.
+A fair bit of research has led me to believe that the only models pre-wired for this sensor are the SR5 Premium, the TRD Off-Road Premium, the TRD Pro, and the Limited.
+In other words, it is models with the upgraded infotainment system, and the Pro and Limited models already have the sensor installed from the factory, so that they won’t benefit from this mod.
 So if you have either variety of Premium models, read on.

 Step 1.
 Remove Blank Plug